algolia/algoliasearch-netlify/docs/FAQ.md

 # FAQ

 Here is general purpose FAQ.
-If you are looking for technical answer, please go to our [Technical documentation](Extraction.md).
+If you are looking for technical answers, please go to our [Technical documentation](Extraction.md).

 ## I want to extract more information from my pages<!-- omit in toc -->